Image by iStock/AND-ONE

 The three separating factors of type 4c natural hair

-The tightness of 4c coils provides all the characteristics that set it apart from other hair type.
+The tightness of 4c coils provides all the characteristics that set it apart from other hair types.
 It also results in thin strands of hair that are extremely vulnerable and prone to damage and breaking.
-Caring for 4c hair requires a lot of patience and tender loving care.
+Caring for 4c hair requires a lot of patience and tender, loving care.
 However, once you figure out what works for your hair, caring for it becomes no more difficult than caring for any other hair type.

 Fighting shrinkage and tangles

 Shrinkage leads to tangles, as does the number of twists and turns (coils) there are in each strand.
 The more twists and turns there are on each strand, the more opportunity there is for each coil to tangle and knot with neighbouring strands.

 One popular way of countering this is by keeping 4c hair stretched in sections, or in a protective style, using heat-free methods like banding.
 The crown of my hair is type 4c, so I tend to see a meshing at the roots in this area if I keep my mini twists in for too long.
 Because the roots of the twists loosen over time and new growth comes in, it becomes easier for strands of hair from the base of different twists to knot up.

 Remember to keep hair moisturized when it is in a protective or low-manipulation style.
 Rocking a twist-out or braid-out is another good option if you still want to wear your ends out.